jagregory/cote/README.md

 The best approach to using Cote is to treat it as a pre-compile step.

-Put your Coat templates in your package, then run Coat over each one specifying a template name.
+Put your Cote templates in your package, then run Cote over each one specifying a template name.
 Do this whenever you change a template.

 ## Examples